dhutapratama/docs/container.md

 <a name="binding-scoped"></a>
 #### Binding Scoped Singletons

-The `scoped` method binds a class or interface into the container that should only be resolved one time within a given Laravel request / job lifecycle.
-While this method is similar to the `singleton` method, instances registered using the `scoped` method will be flushed whenever the Laravel application starts a new "lifecycle", such as when a [Laravel Octane](/docs/{{version}}/octane) worker processes a new request or when a Laravel [queue worker](/docs/{{version}}/queues) processes a new job:
+The `scoped` method binds a class or interface into the container that should only be resolved one time within a given Lets request / job lifecycle.
+While this method is similar to the `singleton` method, instances registered using the `scoped` method will be flushed whenever the Lets application starts a new "lifecycle", such as when a [Lets Octane](/docs/{{version}}/octane) worker processes a new request or when a Lets [queue worker](/docs/{{version}}/queues) processes a new job:

     use App\Services\Transistor;
     use App\Services\PodcastParser;